Kernel Features 🀞 🎁 πŸ™ #

 Use-Case: any program that uses AF_UNIX sockets and uses (or would like to use) recvmsg() on it (which is useful to acquire other metadata).
 Example: logging daemons that want to collect timestamp or SCM_CREDS auxiliary data, or the D-Bus message broker and suchlike.

-• Another alternative to this could be if some form of filtering could be enforced on the file descriptors suitable for en-queuing on the AF_UNIX socket. i.e. allow filtering by superblock type or similar, so that policies such as “only memfds are OK to be received” may be expressed.
+An alternative to the previous item could be if some form of filtering could be enforced on the file descriptors suitable for enqueuing on the AF_UNIX socket. i.e. allow filtering by superblock type or similar, so that policies such as “only memfds are OK to be received” may be expressed.
 (BPF?).

 Use-Case: tools such as systemd-detect-virt exist to determine container execution, but typically resolve to checking for specific implementations.
 It would be much nicer and universally applicable if such a check could be done generically.
 It would probably suffice to provide an ioctl() call on the pidns file descriptor that reveals this kind of information in some form.